midoriiro/android_device_samsung_afyonlte/README.md

 ```
 repo sync
 ```
-pulling on the cyanogenmod repository
+pulling on the cyanogenmod repository for update from github repository
 ```
 cd device/samsung/afyonlte
 git pull https://github.com/midoriiro/android_device_samsung_afyonlte.git
 ```
+## Sync with your local repository

 On your local repository use these command (and not cyanogenmod local repository):